hansonyjy/sql-data-analytics-project/README.md

 | `12_report_customers.sql`          | Generate detailed customer reports.                              |
 | `13_report_products.sql`           | Generate detailed product performance reports.                   |

+## Key Insights
+From running the scripts, the following sample insights were identified:

+- Top 5 product subcategories contribute 42% of total revenue.

+- Year-over-year sales grew 20%, driven mainly by Electronics and Office Supplies.

+- 15% of customers account for 60% of profit, highlighting a high-value customer segment.
 ## About Me

 Hi!
 I’m **Hanson Yang**, an MSBA student at UCLA Anderson, passionate about leveraging data to solve business problems.